Cheapest Shipping for Amazon FBM Sellers

 How Shipping Works on Amazon FBM

 Amazon FBM (Fulfilled by Merchant) sellers are responsible for shipping orders directly to customers.
 Unlike FBA where Amazon handles fulfillment, FBM sellers must purchase their own shipping labels, meet Amazon's expected delivery dates, and provide valid tracking.
 Amazon Buy Shipping offers discounted rates through USPS, UPS, and FedEx within Seller Central, but these rates aren't always the lowest available.
 FBM sellers who miss delivery windows or ship without tracking risk account health issues, negative reviews, and lost Buy Box eligibility.
-The pressure to ship fast and cheap is constant.
+The pressure to ship fast and cheap is constant, and it just got harder: the late-December 2025 through January 2026 rate increases mean retail postage compounds against your margin on every single order.

 Common Shipping Frustrations